wazo-platform/wazo-doc/source/administration/provisioning/devices.rst

        keys the device has (for example, a 6757i has 12 physical keys but you can configure 30 function keys because of the page system).
 ..
 [3] ``XiVO HA`` means the device is confirmed to work with :ref:`XiVO HA <high-availability>`.
+..
+[4] These devices are marked as ``Not Tested`` because other similar models using the same firmware have been tested instead.
+       If these devices ever present any bugs, they will be troubleshooted by the XiVO support team.

 .. |y| replace:: Yes
 .. |n| replace:: No